dijitaltrix/bigTable/README.md

-# SimpleTable
+# bigTable

-A simple jQuery script to convert a static HTML table to an AJAX table with minimal effort.
+A lightweight jQuery script with delusions of grandeur which converts a static HTML table into an AJAX table with minimal effort.

-SimpleTable can ajaxify a plain HTML table by passing arguments via an AJAX POST to the backend which handles the heavy lifting.
-SimpleTable sets up sortable headers and connects the pager links by adding handlers which intercept the events necessry to load the table data.
+bigTable can ajaxify a plain HTML table by passing arguments via an AJAX POST to the backend which handles the heavy lifting. bigTable sets up sortable headers and connects the pager links by adding handlers which intercept the events necessry to load the table data.

 All the processing and rendering is handled on the backend, even the pagination widget!
 The AJAX calls simply place the rendered HTML wherever you want it to go.

-It does not an probably never will 'cache' the html rows, every action will result in a call to the server to grab the html for display.
+It does not 'cache' the received html rows, every action will result in a call to the server to grab the html for display.
 There are historic reasons the code is setup this way, hence my need to keep the whole thing as close to plain HTML as possible.

 Currently there is support for a Bootstrap3 pager, an info box to show number of records returned and total results etc., and the tbody which is where it inserts the raw html passed back from the server.

-When the user clicks a sortable header, navigates a page or submits the form SimpleTable will intercept, create a url with the search parameters and pass it back to the server.
+When the user clicks a sortable header, navigates a page or submits the form bigTable will intercept, create a url with the search parameters and pass it back to the server.
 The server should generate three views in response, the info, the pager and the table body.
-It should return those wrapped in JSON for SimpleTable to paste into the page.
+It should return those wrapped in JSON for bigTable to paste into the page.

 Requires jQuery > 1.11 and FontAwesome for the table header icons, these can be replaced easily in the CSS file